ryangerardwilson/rgwml/README.md

 #### Extract Data

-These methods return a CsvBuilder object, and hence, can not be subsequently chained.
+These methods return specific data, instead of a mutable CsvBuilder object, and hence, can not be subsequently chained.

     CsvBuilder::from_csv("/path/to/your/file1.csv")